mhagiwara/paper-reviews/ner.md

 Unsupervised
 ------------

+* Oren Etzioni et al. Unsupervised named-entity extraction from the web: An experimental study.
+Artificial Intelligence, 2005. http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.124.8829&rep=rep1&type=pdf
+    - Extraction of unary and binary relation using Hearst-style lexico-syntactic patterns (LSPs; e.g., NP1 such as NPList2) generated from class names.
+Then validation by PMI co-occurence on the Web.
+    - Recall improvement: Learning patterns from seeds and use them as discriminators, subclass extraction (chemists or bilologists as opposed to scientists) again by LSPs, and list extractor (exactly as in SEAL)
+    - list extractor's extraction rate was the greatest (more than x40 increase)

 * Alessandro Cucchiarelli and Paola Velardi.
 Unsupervised named entity recognition using syntactic and semantic contextual evidence.
 Computational Linguistics, 2001. http://acl.ldc.upenn.edu/J/J01/J01-1005.pdf
     - Learn typical syntax/semantic context from a corpus to expand gazetteers